 Knobs

-When marking the knob placement for upper cabinets, our DIY experts suggest measuring two to three inches starting from the bottom corner of the cabinet door.
-For base cabinets, the measurement for knob placement could range 2.5 to 3 inches from the upper corner of cabinet doors.
+When it comes to marking the placement for knobs on upper cabinets, I usually recommend measuring about two to three inches up from the bottom corner of the cabinet door.
+As for base cabinets, you’ll want to measure roughly 2.5 to 3 inches down from the upper corner of the door.
+This is a technique that’s served me and my fellow DIY experts well over the years.

 Pulls